why shop manta sleep

 Thanks, Scott!

-Now you’ve got your earplugs, here’s something to take care of unwanted light & form a combo that’ll knock you right out!
+Now you’ve got your earplugs, here’s sleep gear to take care of unwanted light and form a combo that’ll knock you right out!

-A Car Sleep Mask That Even Rambo Would Wear
+The Best Car Eye Mask That Even Rambo Would Wear

 Best For: